 Significant Issues and Future Outlook

-Western Australian Treasury Corporation must remain flexible and adaptable to respond to the ever-changing economic environment to deliver the financial requirements of the State.
+WATC must remain flexible and adaptable to respond to the ever‑changing economic environment to deliver the financial requirements of the State and our clients.

 The sourcing of WATC’s funding is subject to conditions in the various markets and the market mix during the year may be amended as necessary to meet WATC’s pricing, liquidity, lending and capital usage targets.